 To accede to these external measures, we have become dislocated increasingly, from the processes from which the results ensue; from each other, and from who we really are, with a consequent cost to our mental well-being.
 Measures have supplanted meaning.

 There will always be adverse external circumstances for that is the nature of life.
-What’s critical to mental well-being, however, is how we engage internally with our external circumstances, and that is 100% down to you and me.
+What’s critical to mental well-being, however, is how we engage internally with our external circumstances, and that is 100% down to us.

 How do we engage internally?
 The answer lies with the Delphic "Know thyself" and with Shakespeare's "Know thyself and to thine own self be true.”
 What they are saying is know who you really are and configure your life to be true to that.
-You will still life’s chaos, but will also experience the joy, fulfilment and inner peace that are so elusive when you are not being authentic, or true to yourself.
+You will continue to experience life’s chaos, but will also experience the joy, fulfilment, and inner peace that come from being authentic, or true to yourself.

 Before you can be true to yourself, however, you need to know who you really are.
 The world's greatest sages, philosophers, psychologists and beyond have yet to agree a definitive answer as to who we really are.
 Therefore, the definition of ‘Self’ I describe here is a practical, working model that I use to guide me through life.

 A model is never the thing it represents and is not the truth.
 As world-renowned statistician George E. P. Box said, “All models are wrong, but some are useful,” Models are useful to the extent that they can predict outcomes in all situations for which they are designed.
-This model is designed to work in all life’s situations.
+This model applies to all life’s situations.